mohdsaifcsu/ScHiCAtt/README.md

 If you use ScHiCAtt in your research, please cite the following:

-Rohit Menon, Oluwatosin Oluwadare, *ScHiCAtt: Enhancing Single-Cell Hi-C Data with Attention Mechanisms*, [Journal Name], [Year], [DOI link if available].
+Menon, R., Chowdhury, H. M., & Oluwadare, O. (2025).
+ScHiCAtt: Enhancing single-cell Hi-C data resolution using attention-based models.
+Computational and Structural Biotechnology Journal, 27, 978-991. https://github.com/OluwadareLab/ScHiCAtt
 ___________________

 ## License: